freedomofpress/securedrop-docs/creating_your_account.rst

 Make sure you:

-* Choose a strong password
+* Choose a strong password.
 * Use an email address that you frequently check.
+* Pick a username that helps us identify you at a glance.
+We recommend using your first initial and your last name, e.g. "jsmith" for John Smith.

 .. _Registration Page: https://support.freedom.press/account/register